montoyamoraga/intro-to-computer-networks-for-artists/tutorial2.md

 The canvas has a dimension of 256 x 256 pixels.

+The canvas has a white background.

+### Drawing

+The drawing is made on the sender computer by clicking and dragging the mouse.

+The drawing is a line with the following features:

+* Black stroke
+* 1 pixel stroke width
+* 256 vertices maximum
+* Older vertices get deleted to make space for newer vertices

 ## Installation

 The sender computer must have Processing installed, which is available at [https://processing.org/](https://processing.org/).